Skip to content

-Use HTTP response header modification rules to manipulate the headers of HTTP responses sent to website visitors.
+Use Response Header Transform Rules to manipulate the headers of HTTP responses sent to website visitors.

-To modify HTTP headers in the request sent to your origin server, refer to HTTP request header modification rules.
+To modify HTTP headers in the request sent to your origin server, refer to Request Header Transform Rules.

 • Set the value of an HTTP response header to a literal string value, overwriting its previous value or adding a new header to the response if it does not exist.